gitgrupoift/wc-stock-amount-report/README.md

 ## Installation Instructions

-1. Upload the entire 'woocommerce-stock-amount-report' folder to the '/wp-content/plugins/' directory
+1. Upload the entire 'wc-stock-amount-report' folder to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress